Robin Vos: Wisconsin state legislature

-In February 2021, Vos sent a letter to the governor asking him to order that flags on state buildings be lowered in honor of right-wing radio host Rush Limbaugh, who had recently died.
-Lauded by conservatives, Limbaugh was a divisive figure criticized for his derogatory comments about women, racial minorities and LGBT people, as well as on-air promotion of conspiracy theories and falsehoods.
-Vos praised Limbaugh as "a pioneer in talk radio, a best-selling author and a commentator who inspired generations to become active in politics."
+In February 2021, Vos sent the governor a letter asking him to order that flags on state buildings be lowered in honor of right-wing radio host Rush Limbaugh, who had recently died.
+Lauded by conservatives, Limbaugh was a divisive figure criticized for his derogatory comments about women, racial minorities, and LGBT people, as well as on-air promotion of conspiracy theories and falsehoods.
+Vos called Limbaugh "a pioneer in talk radio, a best-selling author and a commentator who inspired generations to become active in politics".

 In October 2021, Vos defended a heavily pro-Republican gerrymandered redistricting map for Wisconsin.
 63 of the 99 Assembly seats and 23 of the 33 Senate seats in the map leaned toward Republicans.

 Curbing the powers of the Evers administration

 Vos has been described as having a significant role in obstructing Governor Tony Evers.
 After Evers, the Democratic nominee, won the 2018 Wisconsin gubernatorial election, defeating incumbent governor Scott Walker, Vos was the first public official to propose curbing the incoming governor's powers.
 He claimed it was to restore a balance of power between the governor and the legislature, despite having previously voted to expand gubernatorial power.
 Vos also said the changes were intended to lock in laws passed by Republicans and to prevent the incoming Democratic administration from fulfilling its campaign pledges, particularly a pledge to withdraw Wisconsin from a lawsuit seeking to overturn the federal Affordable Care Act.
 The Republican-led legislature was called into a December lame duck session and passed laws decreasing the powers of the incoming governor, limiting early voting, and giving the legislature more control.
 Walker then signed the bills.

 Christopher Beem of the McCourtney Institute of Democracy at Pennsylvania State University described Wisconsin Republicans' power grab as a "deeply undemocratic act" that, while possibly legal, eroded democratic norms by frustrating the expressed will of a majority of the electorate, immediately after an election, to make it "more difficult for the incoming administration to undertake actions that the majority has just shown that it wants."
 In June 2019, the Wisconsin Supreme Court rejected a challenge brought by the League of Women Voters and other groups to the laws enacted in the December 2018 lame-duck session, ruling in a 4-3 decision that extraordinary sessions are constitutional.

 In 2021, Politico wrote that Vos was effectively a shadow governor of Wisconsin as he and the Republican majority in the state senate had used their powers "to block, thwart or resist almost every significant move made by Democratic Gov. Tony Evers."